Pety99/google_homepage/README.md

 This is a simple copy of the google homepage in Hungarian.
-The links and the buttons all redirect to #
+The buttons don't work.